Food Ministries

 • Period products (pads, tampons, etc.)

-Starting September 4, you can access the Comfort Pantry on Wednesdays and on Sundays from 9:15-10 AM and 11 AM to 12 from Sept.
-4.
+You can access the Comfort Pantry on Tuesdays, Wednesdays and Thursdays from 9 to noon, and on Sundays from 9:15-10 AM and 11:15 AM to 12.

 Comfort Food Freezer